lsst-ts/ts_xml/doc/sal_constraints_and_recommendations.rst

     * *timestamp[n]* - for an array of times associated with the array item(s) in a topic
     * *timestampName1[n], timestampName2[m]* - for multiple arrays of different times for different array sizes

-The time(s) should be obtained using the SAL getCurrentTime() method, which returns a double precision value of TAI time with a resolution of at least 0.001 seconds.
+The time(s) should be obtained using the SAL getCurrentTime() method, which returns a double precision value of TAI time in unix seconds with a resolution of at least 0.001 seconds.

 .. _sal_constraints_and_recommendations:ignored-attributes-in-topics:

 Ignored Attributes in Topics
 ============================

+*Deprecated in SAL 4.1*

 Many generic commands have an ignored attribute.
 This is due to a requirement from the API to not have empty topics.